 The Company estimates the fair value of stock option grants and employee stock purchase plan (ESPP) purchase rights using the Black-Scholes option-pricing model ("the Black-Scholes model").
 The Black-Scholes model requires management to make assumptions and judgments about the variables used in the calculation, including the expected term (weighted-average period of time that the options granted are expected to be outstanding), the expected volatility of common stock, an assumed risk-free interest rate, and expected dividends the Company may pay.
-Management uses the simplified calculation (based on the mid-point between the vesting date and the end of the contractual term) of the expected term.
+Management uses the simplified calculation (based on the mid-point between the vesting date and the end of the contractual term) of the expected term for its stock options as the Company has concluded that its stock option history does not provide a reasonable basis upon which to estimate expected term.
 Volatility is based on an average of the historical volatilities of the common stock of entities with characteristics similar to the Company's.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant for periods corresponding with the expected life of the option.
 The Company uses an assumed dividend yield of zero as the Company has never paid dividends and has no current plans to pay any dividends on its common stock.